 I am a writer and photographer living and working in Astoria at the mouth of the Columbia River in the Pacific Northwest (U.S.A.).
-I became a full-time freelancer in 1988, specializing in nautical, engineering and outdoor stories ranging from “sea to summit.”
-I cover the Pacific Northwest region from Bellingham, Washington to Crescent City, California, reporting on recreational boating and commercial marine activity of all kinds–from fishing to shipping.
+I became a full-time freelancer in 1988, specializing in nautical, engineering, and outdoor stories ranging literally from “sea to summit.”

-With over 28 years in nautical journalism, I have a wide range of experience writing press releases and stories about the design, construction, operation and repair of workboats, yachts and ships.
-I have been a contributor to NW Yachting magazine since 1977, and have been the editor of the Columbia River boating paper The Freshwater News since 2000.
-In the blog on the right, you can find some of my best work, just click on a category or enter a search word.
+With nearly 30 years experience in nautical journalism, I have a wide range of experience covering the history, design and construction of craft of all types.
+In the INDEX column on the right, you can find some of my best work, just click on a category or enter a search word.

 Larry Barber’s story of the WWII voyage of the Tango, the last U.S. windjammer to round Cape Horn, covers the ship’s history from launch in 1904 as the German square rigger Hans, through its conversion into a Santa Monica casino ship in the 1930’s, and final revival as a six- masted lumber schooner in 1941. $14 (postage paid) contact me to buy a copy.

-This website went on line in 1998.
-I transferred to WordPress (and Linux) in late 2014.
+This site It first went on line in 1998 with Angelfire.
+I moved to WordPress and Linux in Nov.
+2015.
+It now receives around 1,000 visits per month, with total views over 12,000.
 If you enjoy my writing, you can re-publish it in non-profit publications/websites at no cost– on condition that you credit me and link to this site.
 Contact me for permission to use my work in any commercial format.